ryanwilsond/belte/docs/Current/Overview.md

 ## 1.2 Keywords

-All keywords are reserved names and cannot be used as identifiers.
-No type names are reserved.
+The following lists all keywords used in the language.
+No type names (e.g. `int`) are reserved.

 Some keywords have multiple meanings depending on context.
-Those keywords will be disambiguated in the list below.
+Those keywords will be disambiguated in the lists below.

+### 1.2.1 Non-Contextual Keywords

+These keywords are reserved names and cannot be used as identifiers.

 - [abstract](ClassesAndObjects.md#432-static--constexpr)
 - [as](Data.md#32-operators)